percona/psmdb-docs/source/rate-limit.rst

 * ``2``: Collects profiling data for all database operations.

-Mode ``1`` ignores information about all *fast* queries, which may cause problems that you are trying to find.
+Mode ``1`` ignores information about all *fast* queries, which may be the cause of problems that you are trying to find.
 Mode ``2`` provides a comprehensive picture of database performance, but may introduce unnecessary overhead.